Poisson structures of near-symplectic manifolds and their cohomology: Introduction

+We then calculate the Poisson cohomology of the structure of Theorem \ref{thm:near-symplectic-Poisson} in Section \ref{near-positive cohomology}.
+We start by computing Poisson cohomology with formal coefficients in Proposition \ref{prop:near-pos-cohom}.
+This calculation is split in Lemmata \ref{H0} - \ref{H3} in Section \ref{smooth near-positive}.
+A key observation comes from the action of Hamiltonian vector fields on polynomial functions with respect to a certain notion of degree.
+The section finishes with Remark \ref{dq} about deformation quantization of this particular Poisson structure.
+We then follow with Poisson cohomology with smooth coefficients in Proposition \ref{smooth np}.

+In Section \ref{sec:contact} we discuss the relation between Poisson and contact structures on a near-symplectic 4-manifold in connection to Theorem \ref{thm:near-symplectic-Poisson}.
+It is known that there is an overtwisted contact structure on the boundary of the tubular neighbourhood of the singular locus of a near-symplectic form \cite{Ho04, GK}.
+We use this result to make some observations regarding the orbits of the Reeb vector field in relation to the modular class and the image of the contact form through the anchor map of the Poisson structure that we construct.

-Let $X$ be a smooth oriented 4-manifold and $\pi \in \Gamma(\Lambda^2 TX)$ a Poisson bivector.
-In terms of distinct degeneracies in the rank of $\pi$, we have that at any point $p\in X$, $\pi$ can have rank 4, 2, or 0 along symplectic leaves, so one has the following cases:
+The Poisson structure studied here fits in the following degeneracy scheme on 4-manifolds.
+Let $M$ be a smooth oriented 4-manifold and $\pi \in \Gamma(\Lambda^2 TM)$ a Poisson bivector.
+In terms of distinct degeneracies in the rank of $\pi$, we have that at any point $p\in M$, $\pi$ can have rank 4, 2, or 0 along symplectic leaves, so one has the following cases: